 The popularity of click-and-collect is at an all time high as retailers, suppliers and logistics partners closely coordinate efforts to meet high levels of demand for shorter delivery times.
 This can prove challenging but with the right level of effort and organisation, click and collect represents a major opportunity for all concerned.

 According to recent research by Frost and Sullivan, the global business-to-business (B2B) online retail market is expected to reach double the size of the business-to-consumer (B2C) online market by 2020.

-As part of this, there is the potential for click and collect to complement the approach to ordering products and services that businesses typically take.
+As part of this, there is the potential for click-and-collect to complement the approach to ordering products and services that businesses typically take.
 Although many are likely to have preferred supplier agreements in place for monthly or weekly deliveries, business needs can change at a moment’s notice.
 Where an agreed supplier cannot meet spontaneous demand on the same day, making individual purchases via click and collect can make sense.
-The popularity of click and collect means that stock is more likely to be available and the need to rely on a delivery is eliminated, thereby cutting back on delays.
+The popularity of click-and-collect means that stock is more likely to be available and the need to rely on delivery is eliminated, thereby cutting back on delays.

 Nigel Crunden, business specialist at Office Depot